malwaredb/vt-client/README.md

 * Fetch file report: this gets the anti-virus scan data for a given sample, and there are examples in the `testdata/` directory.
 * Request re-scan: ask VirusTotal to run a given sample through their collection of anti-virus applications and analysis tools.
 * Submit a sample: send a sample to VirusTotal for analysis.
+* Download a sample: download the original sample from VirusTotal (not fully tested, requires VirusTotal Premium).
 * The file report object and error types can be useful when interacting with VirusTotal using another crate or using VT's API directly; you don't have to use the client object in this crate to use the data (and error) types in this crate.
-* Download a sample: download the original sample from VirusTotal (not fully tested, requires VirusTotal Premium).

 VirusTotal supports these actions given a MD5, SHA-1, or SHA-256 hash.

+Additionally, this crate provides a client application for the supported operations above: submitting a file, retrieving a report, requesting re-analysis, and downloading a sample (requires Premium).

 Crates `chrono` and `serde` are used to parse timestamps and deserialize the data into Structs for ease and convenience of working with this data.